 - a.
 The Company's Audit Committee enhances its independence by appointing Independent Outside Directors for the majority of its members and for its chair.
 Further, in order to ensure that the audit by the Audit Committee is being carried out effectively, the Audit Committee appoints one or more full-time member of the Audit Committee. - b.
 The Audit Committee shall, as necessary, cooperate with the internal audit department and accounting auditor upon conducting the Audit Committee's audits.
 The Audit Committee shall take charge of the department for internal audit and instruct the internal audit department with regard to auditing.
 The internal audit department obtains approval from the Audit Committee regarding basic policy of the internal audit and, annual plans, budgets and personnel plans for internal audits, and will report to the Audit Committee the status of the performance of duties and any findings therefrom on an ongoing basis.
-Approval of the Audit Committee shall be obtained for appointment/removal and performance assessment (incl. discipline) of persons responsible for the internal audit department. - c.
+Approval of the Audit Committee shall be obtained for appointment/removal and performance assessment (incl. discipline) of persons responsible for the internal audit department.

+- c.
 The Audit Committee shall have meetings periodically or upon request from the Audit Committee with Executive Officers (including the President and Chief Executive Officer) and exchange views and opinions. - d.
 Audit Committee members may attend important meetings, etc. and state his/her opinions and further, may view documents giving approval and other important documents and may request, as necessary, explanations and reports from Executive Officers and employees. - e.
-The Audit Committee shall, as necessary, cooperate with the Nomination Committee and the Compensation Committee if necessary, such as by exchanging information and opinions mutually.

-Outline of operation status of systems to ensure proper and legitimate business activities
+The Audit Committee shall, as necessary, cooperate with the Nomination Committee and the Compensation Committee if necessary, such as by exchanging information and opinions mutually. - Outline of operation status of systems to ensure proper and legitimate business activities

 The outline of operation status of the aforementioned systems is stated as follows.
 The Board of Directors fully commits to continually monitor and review implementation of the systems and policies, update and improve them whenever necessary.
-For this purpose, the Board of Directors appoints a director or directors who are in charge of the internal control system, and all related departments closely cooperate under the said director(s) in order to improve the internal control system.
+For this purpose, the Board of Directors appoints a director or directors who are in charge of the internal control system, and internal control committee chaired by such director is hold to continuously understand the execution and improvement status of the internal control system.

-- i) Systems to ensure efficient execution and management of business activities by the directors - The Board of Directors, consisting of twelve members (including seven outside directors) decides material business activities of the company and oversees the activities of the individual directors.
-It held 16 meetings in the fiscal year.
-The Company has established Executive Committee and other committees where important matters and daily operations were reviewed and discussed, in order to ensure an efficient and effective management. - The Board of Directors is compact, enabling effective and flexible management, with authority regarding operations clearly entrusted to corporate officers and employees.
-Delegation of Authority procedure has been established for the purpose of speeding up and clarifying the decision making processes as well as ensuring consistent decisions.
+i)Systems to ensure efficient execution and management of business activities by the directors

+- •The Board of Directors, consisting of twelve members (including seven outside directors), decides material business activities of the company such as matters concerning basic policies for the management of the Group based on the Articles of incorporation and Regulations of the Board of Directors, and oversees the activities of the individual directors and executive officers.
+It held 13 meetings in the fiscal year.
+While the authority regarding business operations is delegated largely to executives, Board of Directors received reports from executive officers at all the Board of Directors meeting (11 out of 13 meetings) held in the fiscal year to ensure appropriate monitoring of business operation. - The Company has established Executive Committee and other committees where important matters and daily operations were reviewed and discussed, in order to ensure an efficient and effective management. - Delegation of Authority procedure has been established for the purpose of speeding up and clarifying the decision making processes as well as ensuring consistent decisions.
 Such Delegation of Authority procedures are regularly and as necessary reviewed and updated in order to ensure transparent, prompt and effective decision making.

-ii) Systems to ensure compliance of directors' and employees' activities with laws and articles of association
+ii)Systems to ensure compliance of directors' and employees' activities with laws and articles of association